learn-academy-2022-echo/wildlife-tracker-CathrineC/README.md

 # SET-UP

     cd Desktop

-$ rails new wildlife-api -d postgresql -T
+    rails new wildlife-api -d postgresql -T

-$ cd wildlife-api
+    cd wildlife-api

-$ rails db:create
+    rails db:create

-Add the remote from GitHub
+#### Add the remote from GitHub

     git remote add origin https://github.com/learn-academy-2022-echo/wildlife-tracker-CathrineC.git

-% Create the main branch
+#### Create the main branch

     git add .

-% Make an initial commit
+#### Make an initial commit

     git commit -m "initial commit"

     rails s
     git push origin main
     git branch
     git checkout -b animal-crud-actions
     bundle add rspec-rails
     rails generate rspec:install
     code .

-% Wildlife Tracker Challenge
+### Wildlife Tracker Challenge

-% The Forest Service is considering a proposal to place in conservancy a forest of virgin Douglas fir just outside of Portland, Oregon.
+##### The Forest Service is considering a proposal to place in conservancy a forest of virgin Douglas fir just outside of Portland, Oregon.
 Before they give the go ahead, they need to do an environmental impact study.
 They've asked you to build an API the rangers can use to report wildlife sightings.

-%<--------------------------- STORY 1 ----------->
-% Story 1: In order to track wildlife sightings, as a user of the API, I need to manage animals.
+### Story 1: In order to track wildlife sightings, as a user of the API, I need to manage animals.

-% Branch: animal-crud-actions >> terminal >>
+#### Branch: animal-crud-actions >> terminal >>

-git checkout -b animal-crud-actions
+    it checkout -b animal-crud-actions

-% Acceptance Criteria
+## Acceptance Criteria

-% Create a resource for animal with the following information: common name and scientific binomial
+### Create a resource for animal with the following information: common name and scientific binomial

-% >> terminal >>
+#### terminal >>

     rails g resource Animal
     common_name:string scientific_binomial:string

-% to see all available routes >> terminal >>
+#### to see all available routes >> terminal >>

     rails routes

-% migrate database (shows in schema.rb) >> terminal >>
+#### migrate database (shows in schema.rb) >> terminal >>

     rails db:migrate

-% add item in the database >> terminal >>
+#### add item in the database >> terminal >>
     rails c

     Animal.create common_name:'Animal1', scientific_binomial:'animal1 binomial'

-class AnimalsController < ApplicationController

-% Can see the data response of all the animals
+### Can see the data response of all the animals

-% POSTMAN: animals GET /animals(.:format) animals#index
+#### POSTMAN: animals GET /animals(.:format) animals#index

-% class AnimalsController < ApplicationController
+#### class AnimalsController < ApplicationController

     def index
     animals = Animal.all